arao787/arao787_infomgmt192/README.md

-# arao787_infomgmt192_project
+# arao787
-Repository for all infomgmt 192 work and project
+Repository for infomgmt 192 work